Connect with us

 “We’re running our own race, which, frankly and truthfully, doesn’t give me time to divert attention to things that seem to be internal matters within the party or party matters and are not my campaign matters,” Presley told Mississippi Today after speaking to Burning Bush Missionary Baptist Church in Grenada.

-Democrats in recent years have been dominated by at every level of politics in the state.
+Democrats in recent years have been dominated by Republicans at every level of politics in the state.
 In election years, the party chair often guides political strategy and programming in addition to fundraising.

-The executive committee is expected to meet in coming days to select a new chair of the party, who will the party's efforts to support its candidates in the major election year.
-The new chair must currently serve on the state's 80-member executive committee and must secure a majority vote of the committee.
+The executive committee is expected to meet in coming days to select a new chair of the party, who will lead the party’s efforts to support its candidates in the major election year.
+The new chair must currently serve on the state’s 80-member executive committee and must secure a majority vote of the committee.

 READ MORE: Statewide candidate calls for ouster of Mississippi Democratic Party chairman